zuplo/docs/docs/articles/monetization-policy-setup.md

 5. Close the API Playground and click the **Subscription** link in the Dev Portal header.
-Notice the Analytics section now shows that you have consumed some of your Request quota from your plan.
+Notice the Analytics section now shows that you have consumed some of your request quota from your plan.

 6. Return to the API Playground and click **Test** until you receive an error response telling you that you have exhausted your quota.